mentalmove/KnightProblem/README.md

 (if one exists), the algorithm gives up if too many steps are used.
 Therefore, depending on the input values, three possible results can appear:
     - No solution is found
-    - An open path is found, but finding a closed one fails.
+    - An open path is found, but finding a closed one fails
-    - An open path is found and improved to be a closed one.
+    - An open path is found and improved to be a closed one